anandprems/ABC_Learn_Python_Programming_Language/README.md

 - **Unicode and Encoding:** Understand how to print Unicode characters, emojis, and special symbols, including practical examples.
 - **Code Examples:** Each concept is backed by clear code snippets to demonstrate how to apply the techniques in real-world scenarios.

+### Day 4 - Comments and Docstrings
+Today’s focus is on **Comments and Docstrings**—key tools for making code readable and maintainable.

+- **Comments**: How to use single-line and multi-line comments to clarify code, leave notes, and enhance readability.
+- **TODOs in Comments**: Learn to use TODO comments for tracking tasks and planning future improvements in your code.
+- **Docstrings**: Discover how to document functions, classes, and modules using docstrings, which can be accessed through Python’s `__doc__` attribute or `help()` function.
+- **PEP 257 Guidelines**: Best practices for writing consistent, readable docstrings.

 ### Why This Repository?

 Whether you're a beginner or looking to refresh your knowledge, this repository is designed to provide clear and concise resources to enhance your Python programming skills.